Changgang-Zheng/Planter/README.md

 ![GitHub release](https://img.shields.io/badge/pre--release%20tag-v0.2.0-orange)

 ## Introducing Planter
 Planter is a modular framework for realising in one-click in-network machine learning algorithms.
 All you need to provide to Planter are a configuration file (```Name_data.py```) and a dataset.
-Planter will take it from there and offload your machine learning classification task into a programmable data plane.
+Planter will take it from there and offload your machine learning inference task into a programmable data plane.

-## Current Planter
+## Planter's Availability

-This work is currently under the peer-review process. **_The source code will be made available once the peer-reviewed version is published_**.
+Planter is currently under a peer-review process. **_The source code will be made available once the peer-reviewed version is published_**.

-If you're interested in this work and find anywhere unclear in the ArXiv paper, please feel free to contact me from ```changgang.zheng@eng.ox.ac.uk```. **_We are welcoming to collaborations._** It is exciting to collaborate If you think in-network machine learning is helpful to your research or use case.
+If you're interested in this work and find anything unclear in the ArXiv paper, please feel free to contact me at ```changgang.zheng@eng.ox.ac.uk```. **_We are welcoming collaborations._** It can be exciting to collaborate, if you think in-network machine learning is helpful to your research or use case.
 If there are any potential interests, please feel free to contact my supervisor ```noa.zilberman@eng.ox.ac.uk``` and me ```changgang.zheng@eng.ox.ac.uk```.

 ## License